 For a description of the evolution of the ECMWF Ensemble Prediction System (EPS), the reader is referred to Molteni et al. (1996), Buizza et al. (1998, 1999a, 2003, 2007), Leutbecher and Palmer (2008) and Buizza et al. (2008).
 As mentioned in Section 1.1, for each initial date, an ECMWF ensemble comprises one 'control' forecast, which is a forecast started from the operational analysis, and $N{\rm ens}$ perturbed forecasts.
-The initial conditions for the perturbed integrations are constructed by adding and subtracting to the operational analysis $N{\rm ens}/2$ perturbations.
+The initial conditions for the perturbed integrations are constructed by adding to the operational analysis $N{\rm ens}$ perturbations.
 These perturbations are determined from perturbations originating from the Ensemble of Data Assimilations (EDA) and from the leading singular vectors.
+The initial condition perturbations are constructed in such a way that their ensemble mean vanishes.
+This ensures that the ensemble initial conditions are always centred on the operational analysis.
 We begin with a description of the singular vector perturbations.
 The EDA perturbations are described in section 2.4.